The History Department offers several scholarships and prizes for history majors.

 The George B. and Susan Kirsch Scholarship

 The Kirsch Scholarship is awarded each year to the most outstanding history major enrolled in the junior class of the School of Liberal Arts.
-Established in 2009 by George B. Kirsch in appreciation of his long tenure as a member of the History department, which began in September 1972, this scholarship also honors the memory of his beloved wife, Susan L. Kirsch, who died in 2008.
+Established in 2009 by George B. Kirsch in appreciation of his long tenure as a member of the History Department, which began in September 1972, this scholarship also honors the memory of his beloved wife, Susan L. Kirsch, who died in 2008.

 The James J. Lee Jr. Scholarship

-Established by the family of James J. Lee Jr. The award, a four-year scholarship, is open to a student majoring in history.
+This scholarship was established by the family of James J. Lee Jr. The award, a four-year scholarship, is open to a student majoring in history.
 Continuation of the scholarship requires that the student remains in good academic standing.

 The Anne and George Skau ’59 Scholarship

 This scholarship was established in 2008 by Anne and George Skau to provide financial aid to students who transfer from community college and who enroll in the School of Liberal Arts.
 Preference is given to students pursuing a degree in history or peace studies.